 Phonics Game – ‘Beach Ball Bash’ involves writing onset and rime onto different sections of a beach ball.
 When the students catch the ball they have to combine the sounds beneath their hands and say it aloud.
 It is a fun way to have a little fun practicing common blends and word endings.

-A Game of Phonics & Word Building
+Free Phonics & Word Building Game

 Beach Ball Bash